ihmissuti/hacker-ai/README.md

 ## Under the hood

 Hacker-AI uses a brain.js feed-forward neural network machine learning model.
-The example in this Github repo uses a dataset that contains all stories and comments between 2006 and 2017.
-The live site hacker-ai.com updates it's data on monthly basis from Hacker News API and P https://www.kaggle.com/hacker-news/hacker-news https://github.com/HackerNews/API/blob/master/LICENSE
+The example in this Github repo uses a dataset that contains all stories and comments between 2006 and 2017. https://www.kaggle.com/hacker-news/hacker-news

+https://github.com/HackerNews/API/blob/master/LICENSE

+ The live site hacker-ai.com updates it's data monthly from Hacker News API and Product Hunt API.

 ## Accuracy